 Continuing (or Annual) Review: To extend the approval period of your protocol by one year, you must create a protocol continuing review in eProtocol IACUC.
 Once logged in, select the protocol ID # you wish to start the continuing review form for and then select the “Start Continuing Review” option.
 [Note: Protocols are approved for 3 years, however continuing reviews must be submitted annually.]

-Adverse Event: All instances of unusual or unexpected illness, debilitation or death must be promptly reported to an ARC veterinarian and/or the IACUC.
+Adverse Event Report: All instances of unusual or unexpected illness, debilitation or death must be promptly reported to an ARC veterinarian and/or the IACUC.
+In addition, instances of protocol noncompliance must also be reported to the IACUC.
 In order to start an adverse event form, you must log in, select the protocol ID # you wish to create the form for and then select “Start Adverse Event Form.”

 Closure Report: If the project has ended and/or expired and you would like to close the protocol, complete a Protocol Closure Report (PCR).
 To complete a PCR, log in to eProtocol IACUC.
 Once logged in, select the protocol ID # you wish to close and then select the “Start Closure Report Form” option.